amanchokshi/EMBERS/docs/embersbyexample.rst

 :samp:`download_tle` into satellite ephemeris data: rise time, set time, alt/az arrays at a given time cadence.
 This is saved to a npz file which will be used to plot the satellite sky coverage over the geographic location supplied.
 It can be used with the following cli tool

+The :samp:`--max_cores` option is available to limit number of cores used by the :samp:`ephem_batch` paralelized cli-tool below.

 .. code-block:: console

     $ ephem_batch